hero827/Test/readme.md

-### eventlogs-db Database
+### eventlogs-db.fl-eventlogs Database

-This database is intended to simulate a event data store (e.g. Kafka, log files, etc) For simplicity, it is implemented as a MSSQL docker container `eventlogs-db`  and the event data is written to a table `AthleteProfileViewLog`.
+The database `fl-eventlogs` is intended to simulate a event data store (e.g. Kafka, log files, etc) For simplicity, it is implemented inside a MSSQL docker container `eventlogs-db`  and the event data is written to a table `AthleteProfileViewLog`.

 * data is insert only (no updates or deletes)
 * each row represents a coach/recruiter (UserId) that has viewed an athlete's profile in the application.